 The Commission is committed to continuous process improvement and support for the Commission's strategic goals and mission.
-The three management objectives and two cross-cutting objectives support the management goal to advance the agency's mission in an efficient and effective way.
-The management objectives align with three functional areas: human resources; budget, acquisitions, and finance; and information technology.
-The FY 2014 performance goals reflect agency management priorities.
+Three management objectives and two cross-cutting objectives support management's goal of advancing the agency's mission in an efficient and effective way.
+These management objectives align with three functional areas: human resources; budget, acquisitions, and finance; and information technology.
+The FY 2015 performance goals reflect agency management priorities.